Background

 - Peninsula Clinical Trials Unit, University of Plymouth

-- Jenny Lloyd, Ross Watkins, Lily Hawkins, Shok Oftadeh Moghadam, University of Exeter
+- Dr Jenny Lloyd, Dr Lily Hawkins, Dr Shok Oftadeh Moghadam & Dr Laura Hollands, University of Exeter